dicehub/config-env-loader/README.md

 ## Default config file

-By default, if NODE_ENV is not provided, the configuration development.yaml is loaded
+1) By default, if NODE_ENV is not provided, the configuration development.yaml is loaded
+2) if in config folder there is a file `general.yaml` then it will be loaded before the `{NODE_ENV}.yaml`